-(13) Senate Amendment to House Budget Resolution Draft.
+(14) Senate Amendment to House Budget Resolution Draft.

-- The resolution empowers Senate Budget Committee Chair Lindsey Graham (R-SC) to determine whether extending the TCJA officially adds to the federal deficit.
+- The Senate adopted its amendment of the House budget resolution on April 4, 2025. - The resolution empowers Senate Budget Committee Chair Lindsey Graham (R-SC) to determine whether extending the TCJA officially adds to the federal deficit.
 Sen. Graham says he has the authority under section 312 of the Congressional Budget Act "to determine baseline numbers for spending and revenue" and "Under that authority, I have determined that current policy will be the budget baseline regarding taxation.
 This will allow the tax cuts to be permanent which will tremendously boost the economy."
 See Alexander Bolton, Senate budget blueprint empowers GOP chair to decide it Trump tax cuts add to the deficit, NEWS NATION (April 2, 2025). - Section 312 of the Congressional Budget Act of 1974 says budgetary levels "shall be determined on the basis of estimates made by the Committee on the Budget of the House of Representatives or the Senate, as appropriate." - Section 3004 of the Amended Budget Resolution: